-7.50.11 Compensation for Summer, Winter J-Term, and College of Continuing Education Teaching.
-A faculty member who, at his/her option and in accord with University policy, teaches College of Continuing Education, Winter (J-term), or Summer courses shall receive extra compensation.
-Unless otherwise agreed to, faculty members shall have no obligation to teach College of Continuing Education, summer, or winter (J-Term) courses.
-Compensation for Winter J-Term teaching may take the form of overload salary or agreed-upon release time during the fall or spring semester. #12-13--21
+7.50.11 Compensation for Summer, Winter J-Term, College of Continuing Education, and Fully-online Accelerated Program Teaching.
+A faculty member who, at his/her option and in accord with University policy, teaches College of Continuing Education, Winter (J-term), Summer courses, or a course in a fully-online accelerated program shall receive extra compensation.
+Unless otherwise agreed to, faculty members shall have no obligation to teach College of Continuing Education, summer, winter (J-Term) courses, or courses in a fully-online accelerated program.
+Compensation for Winter J-Term teaching or for teaching a course in a fully-online accelerated program may take the form of overload salary or agreed-upon release time during the fall or spring semester. #12-13--21 #14-15--08